Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Applicability

-We analysed popular Python libraries using this script to compute:
+We analysed popular Python libraries from the last few years using this script to compute:

 • The number of keyword arguments were of the form f(x=x) at invocation.